abhinavkishor9/aws-iam-misconfiguration-investigation/notes/investigation-notes.md

 ## Lab Summary

-This investigation focused on reviewing AWS Identity and Access Management (IAM) configuration and identifying permission restrictions within the AWS Academy environment.
+This investigation focused on reviewing the AWS IAM environment and analyzing an access-denied condition encountered while attempting to access CloudTrail Event History.

-The investigation examined the IAM Dashboard, IAM users, IAM user groups, IAM roles, IAM policies, and a permission-denied CloudTrail operation.
-The investigation also reviewed the permissions defined in the `AccessAnalyzerServiceRolePolicy` policy to understand how IAM policies control access to AWS services and actions.
+The investigation examined the IAM Dashboard, IAM Users, IAM User Groups, available IAM policies, and the specific `AccessDeniedException` returned for the `cloudtrail:LookupEvents` operation.

 ---